MarzSaksorn/MarzSaksorn/README.md

 # 💫 About Me:
 Hi!
-A Student here at Phichai School<br>My Name is Saksorn Ngandee<br>I live in Thailand, Currently 15 years old<br>My Work Experience:   2 years as PC Technician at ESC Building in Phichai School<br>                                         1 year as Graphics Designer at ESC Building in Phichai School
+A Student here at Phichai School

+My Name is Saksorn Ngandee

+I live in Thailand, Currently 15 years old

+My Work Experience:   2 years as PC Technician at ESC Building in Phichai School

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;1 year as Graphics Designer at ESC Building in Phichai School

 I fluently speaks 2 languages: English and Thai